macnews.net.tc

 Adobe releases Flash 9 Player

-Adobe has released the new version of Flash Player.
+released the new version of Flash Player.
 But so far, it's only the PowerPC version for Mac OS X that is available.
 Adobe will release version 9 for intel Macs at a later time.
 Currently, there's only a beta of version 8 available (link on the same page).
 If your intel Mac currently plays Flash, don't bother, there's nothing new for you right now. :)

 According to a contact, Flash Player 9 for intel Macs will still come out "this Summer".